Xiaoli1127/GitRepository/simurosot/simurosot_robo_challenge_obstacle_avoidance.md

 #### 2.3.
 Markings on the field
 The field shall be marked as shown in Figure 6.1.
 The center circle will have a radius of 37.5cm.

-The major lines/arcs (centerline, goal area borderlines and the center circle) shall be white in color of 3mmthickness.
+The major lines/arcs (centerline, goal area borderlines and the center circle) shall be white in color of 3mm thickness.
 The free ball positions shall be marked in grey color.

 #### 2.4.
 The goal, goal line and goal area
 The goal shall be 40cm wide.
 The goal line is the line just in front of the goal which is 40cm long.
 The goal area (Region A) shall comprise of the area contained by the rectangle (sized 50cm X 15cm in front of the goal).

 ## 3 Game Component & Processing